UndervaluedUpdated June 28, 2026

 Dividend Quality Assessment

-McCormick & Company, Incorporated scores 67/100 on DividendVisual's quality scale — a Good rating, indicating a well-covered, growing dividend with manageable risk.
-Key metrics: a 30% payout ratio, the dividend consumes 131% of free cash flow, growing at 7.6% annually over the past 5 years.
+McCormick & Company, Incorporated scores 85/100 on DividendVisual's quality scale — an Excellent rating, placing it among the most reliable dividend payers in our universe.
+Key metrics: a 31% payout ratio, the dividend consumes 68% of free cash flow, growing at 7.6% annually over the past 5 years.

 10-Year Yield History